himcesjf/QtStudentDBManager/README.md

 ## Data Flow and Processing
 1. **Server Side**:
-   - Holds `Student` data within a QVector.
+   - Holds `Student` data within a `QVector`.
-   - Serializes `Student` objects into a byte stream for network transmission using QDataStream.
+   - Serializes `Student` objects into a byte stream for network transmission using `QDataStream`.
    - Sends this data to connected client applications.
 2. **Client Side**:
    - Connects to the server and requests data.
-   - Receives and deserializes the byte stream back into `Student` objects in a QVector.
+   - Receives and deserializes the byte stream back into `Student` objects in a `QVector`.
    - Utilizes `StudentModel`, a subclass of `QAbstractTableModel`, to manage and display data
-   - Displays the data in a QTableView
+   - Displays the data in a `QTableView`.

 ## Additional Features
 - **Memory Management**: Uses dynamic allocation for `Student` objects to optimize memory usage.